Paper Wasps

 When do paper wasps sting?

-Paper wasps, unlike other species of stinging insects, are typically not aggressive when it comes to the presence of humans in their world.
-However, if paper wasps feel threatened — especially when it comes to the safety of their nest and their queen — they will act aggressively, increasing your chances of being stung.
+Unlike other species of stinging insects, paper wasps are typically not aggressive as they come into contact with humans.
+However, if the wasps feel threatened — especially when their queen or nest is in danger — they will act aggressively, increasing your chances of being stung.

 What happens when you’re stung by a paper wasp?

-But just because paper wasps aren’t typically aggressive, it doesn’t mean they won’t be.
-When wasp stings, it hurts.
-Not only that, but there can be instances of allergic reactions to paper wasp stings, which can result in swelling, dizziness, nausea, itchiness, breathing difficulties, or even anaphylactic shock.
-If you or a loved one are experiencing any of these or similar symptoms after having been stung, then seek medical attention immediately.
+Just because paper wasps aren’t typically aggressive doesn’t mean they won’t be.
+When a wasp stings, it hurts.
+Moreover, if you’re allergic to paper wasp venom, a sting can result in swelling, dizziness, nausea, itchiness, breathing difficulties, or even anaphylactic shock.
+If you or a loved one are experiencing any of these or similar symptoms after being stung, seek medical attention immediately.

 Are PAPER WASPS SEASONAL?